RussBaz/WebFrame/README.md

 * And finally, a beautiful code (in my eyes) is a better code.

 ## Setup
+Before you begin, make sure that [.NET](https://dotnet.microsoft.com/download) 5.0+ is installed and reachable from your terminal (i.e. it is present in the Path environment variable)
 ### For the first timers
 For those who just start with F#, I recommend starting with the following website ['F# for Fun and Profit: F# syntax in 60 seconds'](https://fsharpforfunandprofit.com/posts/fsharp-in-60-seconds/).

-Once you familiarise yourself with the syntax and install [.NET](https://dotnet.microsoft.com/download) runtime, you should check the `Samples` folder.
+Once you familiarise yourself with the syntax and deal with the .Net runtime, you should check the `Samples` folder.

 Clone this repository and then install the minimal template: